Philosophy, Religion and Ethics BA 36 months Undergraduate Programme By The University of Sheffield |TopUniversities

 On Campus

-In this richly diverse interdisciplinary degree, you'll study the momentous questions in philosophy, religion, and ethics that matter most to you.
-From the value of religious faith and practices to the ethics of climate change or euthanasia, you'll develop a sophisticated understanding of the history of ideas and learn to develop and defend your own critical perspectives within the context of global events.
+In this diverse interdisciplinary degree, you'll study momentous questions, from the value of religious faith, spirituality and wellbeing to the ethics of climate change or euthanasia.
+You'll develop a sophisticated understanding of the history of ideas and develop your own critical perspectives.

 You'll study modules across all three subjects, each taught by expert researchers.
 There’s plenty of content to explore, and we advise you on the best way to structure your options.